lml/quadbase/README.md

 Quick Development How-To
 ------------------------

 The best way to go is to install RVM on your machine.
-Install Ruby 1.9.2 (e.g. rvm install 1.9.2-p290) and install the bundler gem.
+Install Ruby 1.9.2 (e.g. `rvm install 1.9.2-p290`) and install the bundler gem.
 You may run into some issues where you need to install some supplemental libraries first.
+The question logic capability uses jruby under the covers, so you should also install jruby through rvm (`rvm install jruby`).

 When you have RVM and bundler, fork the code and change into the quadbase directory.
 We have a .rvmrc file in the top-level directory so RVM should setup things to use Ruby 1.9.2 and the